 Science of Paper

-The science of paper is fascinating if I say so myself.
-It explicitly combines disciplines such as biology, chemistry, physics, and engineering.
+The science of paper is fascinating, if I say so myself.
+It explicitly combines biology, chemistry, physics, and engineering disciplines.
 Studying paper makes it the perfect integrated topic to immerse children in a rich experience.
 In addition, the science of paper-making requires us to examine plants’ chemistry in more depth.
 Why, you may ask?
 Because paper comes from plants’ cellulose.